elemental-lf/docker-unoconv/README.md

 ```yaml
 replicaCount: 5
 ```
 With the standard settings the Helm chart will use the `latest` image.
-For production deployment it is recommened to specify a release version instead of using `latest`.
-In that case the `pullPolicy` can be set to `IfNotPresent`.
+For production deployment it is recommended to specify a release version instead of using `latest`.
+In that case the `pullPolicy` should be set to `IfNotPresent`.

 ```yaml
 image: